shanktpmm/deeplearning-docker/pytorch/README.md

 to use this fork please cd to pytorch director and execute main.py

 Rest of the step shows how to Dockerize the script.
+Details of the implementation can be found in this blog: https://www.docker.com/blog/how-to-train-and-deploy-a-linear-regression-model-using-pytorch-part-1/

 ## Dockerizing Linear Regression solution using PyTorch and Docker